styladev/php-sdk/README.md

 # INTRODUCTION

 This is an example implementation for fetching SEO content for a Styla magazine using PHP.
-It’s fetching SEO content from the Styla SEO API according to the current site (root magazine, story, category, etc.) injects it into the page and caches it for future use.
+It’s based on the [Styla Plugin Documentation](http://static.styla.com/docs/pluginDocumentation.pdf) and fetches SEO content from the Styla SEO API according to the current site/content (root magazine, story, category, etc.), injects it into the page and caches it for future use.

 ## GET IT RUNNING